Shadow Work for Relationship Patterns: Why Different People Feel the Same

 Feeling uncomfortable when relationships become emotionally close.

 This may appear as pulling away, avoiding vulnerability, or choosing partners who remain emotionally unavailable.
+People often assume fear of intimacy means fear of love.
+More often, it is a fear of the vulnerability, uncertainty, and emotional exposure that genuine closeness requires.

 People-Pleasing Patterns